Roadblock: End of the Line: Aftermath

-Also on the following Raw, Sasha Banks came out in a knee brace and on a crutch and talked about her and Charlotte's long feud.
-She wanted to congratulate Charlotte, but instead was belittled and attacked by Nia Jax.
-Later, Charlotte declared herself to be the greatest female wrestler of all time, but was then interrupted by Bayley, beginning a feud between the two, resulting in Bayley becoming the number one contender for the Raw Women's Championship at the Royal Rumble.

-Mick Foley congratulated Cesaro and Sheamus on their title victory and presented them with a new set of championship belts.
+Also on the following Raw, Mick Foley congratulated Cesaro and Sheamus on their title victory and presented them with a new set of championship belts.
 The New Day (Kofi Kingston and Xavier Woods) invoked their rematch clause for the championship on the December 26 episode of Raw, but were unsuccessful.
-The champions then entered a feud with Luke Gallows and Karl Anderson, leading to a championship match on the January 16, 2017 episode of Raw that had a controversial ending.
-A rematch for the Royal Rumble Kickoff pre-show was scheduled with two referees.
+The champions then entered a feud with Luke Gallows and Karl Anderson, leading to a championship match on the January 16, 2017, episode of Raw that had a controversial ending.
+A rematch for the Royal Rumble Kickoff pre-show was then scheduled with two referees.

 Neville stated his intention to take out the entire cruiserweight division, now proclaiming himself "King of the Cruiserweights".
 This began a rivalry between Neville and Rich Swann, where on the January 10 episode of 205 Live, Swann accepted Neville's challenge for the WWE Cruiserweight Championship at the Royal Rumble.

 Roadblock: End of the Line was the final event to carry the Roadblock name as another Roadblock was not scheduled for 2017.
 However, after five years, WWE revived the event for the NXT brand to be held as a special episode of NXT titled NXT Roadblock on March 8, 2022.
 A second NXT Roadblock was confirmed for the following year, thus establishing Roadblock as an annual March event for NXT.